Azure/bicep-types-az/generated/compute/microsoft.compute/2021-03-01/types.md

 ## NetworkProfile
 ### Properties
-* **networkApiVersion**: '2020-11-01': specifies the Microsoft.Network API version used when creating networking resources in the Network Interface Configurations.
+* **networkApiVersion**: '2020-11-01': specifies the Microsoft.Network API version used when creating networking resources in the Network Interface Configurations
 * **networkInterfaceConfigurations**: [VirtualMachineNetworkInterfaceConfiguration](#virtualmachinenetworkinterfaceconfiguration)[]: Specifies the networking configurations that will be used to create the virtual machine networking resources.
 * **networkInterfaces**: [NetworkInterfaceReference](#networkinterfacereference)[]: Specifies the list of resource Ids for the network interfaces associated with the virtual machine.